tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 The first step is to use `helm create <chartname>' which creates a boiler-plate chart:

 ```
-helm create productcatalog
+helm create productinventory
 ```

-The boiler-plate should be visible under the productcatalog folder.
+The boiler-plate should be visible under the productinventory folder.
 It contains a `Chart.yaml` (with meta-data about the chart) and a `values.yaml` (where we put any default parameters that we want to use).
 It also contains a `charts/` folder (empty) and a `templates/` folder (contining some boiler-plate Kubernetes templates).

 The `Chart.yaml` will look something like the code below - no changes are required.

 ```
 apiVersion: v2
-name: productcatalog
+name: productinventory
 description: A Helm chart for Kubernetes

 # A chart can be either an 'application' or a 'library' chart.